<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 To work with other countries, it’s vital to know about spot rates and forward rates.
 Spot rates are for right now, and forward rates are for later.
 Choosing which rate to use depends on how quickly you need the money and how much risk you will take.
 But what’s most important is knowing about these rates to get the right amount of money without losing any.

 Are you receiving payments from an international client and looking for ways to avoid high transactional fees?
-Winvesta offers a convenient solution with its virtual multi-currency accounts.
-By opening a multi-currency account with a local US, UK or SEPA IBAN account number and CAD receiving account, both individuals and businesses can receive payments from 180 countries in over 34 currencies while saving time and money.
-Withdrawals to INR are processed in as little as one day, with rates starting at just 0.99%.
+Winvesta offers a convenient solution with its global collection accounts.
+By opening a multi-currency account with a local US, UK or SEPA IBAN account number and CAD receiving account, both individuals and businesses can receive payments from 180 countries in over 30+ currencies while saving time and money.
+Withdrawals to INR are processed in as little as one day, with rates starting at just $3 + 0.99%.

 Open your Winvesta account today!